DeSantis rips Biden for potential $450K payments to illegal immigrants: 'Slap in the face'

 REPUBLICANS DEMAND ANSWERS FROM BIDEN CABINET ON REPORTED PAYMENTS TO ILLEGAL IMMIGRANTS: ‘HORRIFIC DECISION’

-"You’ve had all kinds of really bad policies throughout our country that has limited freedom," DeSantis said.
+"You’ve had all kinds of really bad policies throughout our country that has limited freedom," DeSantis said Friday.
 "And you're going to turn around for that and you’re going to do $475,000 for an individual that came illegally to this country?"

 "I’ve seen a lot in my day — I’ve seen a lot that’s happened over the last nine or ten months that I didn’t think I’d ever see — but this takes the cake," the governor continued.
 "If that is done, that is going to be a slap in the face to every American who works hard and plays by the rules."